Curricular Advice for New Students

 - Finally, students not intending to study Latin at Washington and Lee need not take the diagnostic test.

 Students with academic experience of ancient Greek and wishing to continue their study at Washington and Lee should consult Professor Kevin Crotty, ext.
 8910.
-A good time to do this is during orientation - the morning that the Latin diagnostic test is administered.
+A good time to do this is during orientation.

 Recommended for prospective classics majors: